ankorstore/yokai-showroom/grpc-demo/README.md

 This demo application is a simple gRPC API offering a [text transformation service](proto/transform.proto).

+It provides:

-It provides a demo [Yokai](https://github.com/ankorstore/yokai) application container, with the [fxgrpcserver](https://github.com/ankorstore/yokai/tree/main/fxgrpcserver) module to offer the gRPC API
+- a [Yokai](https://github.com/ankorstore/yokai) application container, with the [gRPC server](https://ankorstore.github.io/yokai/modules/fxgrpcserver/) module to offer the gRPC API
+- a [Jaeger](https://www.jaegertracing.io/) container to collect the application traces

 See the [Yokai documentation](https://ankorstore.github.io/yokai) for more details.